Estlopacu/GetYourGuideHomeTest/README.md

 npm start
 ```

-## Features
+## Features to help customers
- - When the site initially loads, special offers will be available for the client to get the attention on the site.
+ - When the site initially loads, special offers will be available for the customers to get the attention on the site.

- - The banner with the legend "See Our Specials Offers" will show and will be animated on the initial load to get the attention of the user.
+ - The banner with the legend "See Our Specials Offers" will show and will be animated on the initial load to get the attention of the customers.

- - All searches are showing in order, first the Special Offers so the client will have the best offer beforehand.
+ - All searches are showing in order, first the Special Offers so the customers will have the best offer beforehand.

  - When a search is not returning any activities, a banner with the legend "No results available, but take a look at this Specials Offers." will display and showing the special offers.
-This helps the client be aware of other options.
+This helps the customers be aware of other options.

- - The background image will be different each time the site loads, this will get the user attention on activities to do.
+ - The background image will be different each time the site loads, this will get the customers attention on activities to do.

 ## Why the technologies used